Scheme Rules for the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives

 Certification does not allow the use of logos either BPEC Certification Ltd or of UKAS unless a formal agreement for such use is given.
 The scope of certification of an individual must be available to members of the public.
 Information about an individual’s Certification may be given either by BPEC Certification Ltd or by Gas Safe Register and shall be limited to facts concerning the scope of certification.

-BPEC Certification Ltd shall hold an Individuals details in accordance with the Data Protection Act 1998 and shall use the data only for the purposes as indicated on the application form.
+BPEC Certification Ltd shall hold an Individuals details in accordance with the General Data Protection Regulations (GDPR) and shall use the data only for the purposes as indicated on the application form.

 14. Fee Structure

-Fees for Assessment and Certification will be levied by the Assessment Centre and must be paid in full.
+Fees for the Assessments carried out at the centre of your choice and BPEC’s Certification fees will be levied by the Assessment Centre and must be paid in full.
 Non payment to the centre may result in an individuals assessments results being held at the centre.

 The cost of any complaint investigations or appeals by an individual shall be borne by the individual where the complaint or appeal is not upheld by BPEC Certification Ltd under these Scheme Rules.